BDC Hamburger Icon

 Step 7: Acknowledge ethical concerns.

 Market research always presents opportunities for ethical missteps.
 After all, you’ll need to obtain competitor information and sensitive financial data that may not always be readily available.
-Your market research plan should thus encourage your team to not take any dicey steps to obtain this information.
-It may be better to state, “we could not obtain this competitor information,” than to spy on the competitor or pressure their current employees for knowledge.
+Your market research plan should thus encourage your team not to take any dicey steps to obtain this information.
+It may be better to state, “We could not obtain this competitor information,” than to spy on the competitor or pressure their current employees for knowledge.
 Plus, there’s nothing wrong with simply feeling better about the final state of your plan and how you got it there.

 Using a market research firm